-Join Sean Adams for an in-depth discussion in this video Clients, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Clients, part of Layout and Composition: Marketing Collateral.

 …I've heard a lot of designers say, gee,…that would've been so much better without a client.…I don't believe this in any way.…The client not only pays the bills, but in a good relationship, is a collaborator.…Now, let's define a good relationship.…In any creative endeavor, there will be subjectivity and ego.…Expect disagreements, but respect is at the core of this.…My favorite clients are not the ones who let me do anything I want.…They are the people who bring a new perspective to the project.…